davidbasilefilho/basile.nvim/README.md

 It includes a lot of features like LSP, Treesitter, diagnostics, debugging, and more.

+## Rewrite!

+Recently, I've deleted the repo with the name `basile.nvim`, because it was a fork of [`kickstart.nvim`](https://github.com/nvim-lua/kickstart.nvim).
+That unnecessarily increased complexity, so I created this new repo.
+It is more organized and less bloated.

 ## Dependencies

 - Neovim 0.10.0 or higher is recommended.